Death of Wolverine: Death of Wolverine: Deadpool and Captain America

 An elderly Steve Rogers and Deadpool are shown collecting anything which has Wolverine's DNA on it and destroying it, so no one would be able to clone the Wolverine.
-They then infiltrate an A.I.M base, where they steal a blade with Wolverine's blood on it.
+They infiltrate an A.I.M. base, where they steal a blade with Wolverine's blood on it.
 As they leave, Steve goes inside, leaving the blade with Deadpool and saying that Deadpool knows what to do with it.
 Deadpool then takes the blade to Butler's incubator, which could regrow an entire being.
-Deadpool then scrapes on the blood from the knife into a petri dish but hesitates before putting it in the machine, wondering whether he should resurrect Wolverine or let him rest and decides that he needs to think it over.
+Deadpool scrapes the blood from the knife into a petri dish but hesitates before putting it in the machine, wondering whether he should resurrect Wolverine or let him rest and decides that he needs to think it over.

-Cyclops is shown entering a bar and where beats a couple of men who were insulting one man's son for being a mutant.
+Cyclops is shown entering a bar and beating a couple of men who were insulting one man's son for being a mutant.
 After beating them, he raises a glass of beer as a toast to Wolverine.

 Nightcrawler

-Nightcrawler and Colossus travel to Mariko's grave, where they take out Wolverine's sword and slam it into the grave as a sign of them being together.
+Nightcrawler and Colossus travel to Mariko Yashida's grave, where they take out Wolverine's sword and slam it into the grave as a sign of them being together.
 The men guarding the grave take it as an insult and attack them.
-Nightcrawler says, "First we honor his love, then we honor what he did best," and they then fight.
+Nightcrawler says, "First we honor his love, then we honor what he did best," and fight the guards.

-Hisako Ichiki (Armor) is shown in the danger room fighting villains when Hellion interrupts and tries to console her, saying that Wolverine would become a part of her armor and he would always be with her.
+Hisako Ichiki (Armor) is shown in the Danger Room fighting villains when Hellion interrupts and tries to console her, saying that Wolverine would become a part of her armor and he would always be with her.

 Spider-Man and the X-Men

 As one of his last requests, Wolverine arranged for Spider-Man to become a member of the Jean Grey School for Higher Learning's staff, wanting Spider-Man to investigate a suspected double agent.
-Despite the initial hostility he faced from the rest of the team, Spider-Man soon exposed a plan by Mister Sinister to acquire genetic samples from the X-Men and create a new clone army.
+Despite the initial hostility he faced from the rest of the team, Spider-Man soon exposed a plan by Mister Sinister to acquire genetic samples from the X-Men and create a clone army.
 Storm even noted after Sinister's defeat that Spider-Man's unconventional attitude made him more like Wolverine than she had acknowledged.
 This is shown in Spider-Man and the X-Men.

 X-23

 A team formed by test subjects at Paradise awakes after Wolverine's life force has depleted and escapes from Paradise.
 They find that Cornelius experimented on them, giving them super powers.
 But since they were test subjects, they were designed to die quickly.
-In an attempt to stay alive, they go after X-23, Daken, Sabretooth, Mystique, Lady Deathstrike and Elixir to obtain or copy their healing factors.
+In an attempt to stay alive, they go after X-23, Daken, Sabretooth, Mystique, Lady Deathstrike, and Elixir to obtain or copy their healing factors.
 The story is largely shown in the fourth volume of X-23.